Marina burst through the door of her small apartment, located in the city’s tough-as-nails west…

-Walking out of an addictions treatment centre with a few weeks or months of sobriety under your belt is an impressive accomplishment.
+Walking out of an addiction treatment centre with a few weeks or months of sobriety under your belt is an impressive accomplishment.
 Completing treatment isn’t easy, and you have every right to feel proud, but this isn’t time for complacency.
 Inpatient treatment is only the first step in your long journey to recovery.

 According to the National Institute for Drug Abuse (NIDA), the risk of relapse after treatment is between 40 and 60 percent, which is similar to relapse rates for other chronic illnesses, including asthma and high blood pressure.
 The relapse rate is even higher when no form of aftercare is in place.